V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkaba : sharing, gift, donation, abundance / piece of cassava

-– nkabu : medicine mixed with salt / gift, gratification / share / failure, negligence
+– nkabu : remedy mixed with salt / gift, bonus / share, part / breach, neglect, carelessness

-– nkabu : indelicacy, effrontery, boldness, audacity, indiscretion, person who has those defects
+– nkabu : indelicacy, effrontery, audacity, boldness, indiscretion, person who has those faults

-– nkabu : courage, fearlessness, recklessness, manliness, virility, resistance, opposition
+– nkabu : courage, fearlessness, rashness, recklessness, manliness, virility, resistance, opposition

-– nkabu : person who is brought to
+– nkabu : person who is prone to, person who is addicted to

 – nkabulu : alms, gift / division